Aaron560/Code_Katas/README.md

 3. Commit your changes (`git commit -am 'Add some fooBar'`)
 4. Push to the branch (`git push origin feature/fooBar`)
 5. Create a new Pull Request
+6. Review the Contriubute and PR guidelines have been cleared before hand.